friendly/genridge/README.md

 ![](man/figures/README-longley-tp2-1.png)<!-- -->

 These plots show the trends in increased bias associated with larger
-$\lambda$, but they do not show the accomaning decrease in variance.
+$\lambda$, but they do not show the accompaning decrease in variance.
 For that, we need to consider the variances and covariances of the estimated coefficients.

 ### Bivariate trace plots